Benjamin Whitrow: Life and career

 He played Russell Bryant in the original radio version of After Henry by Simon Brett, which ran for four series between 1985 and 1989.

 He starred in the ITV sitcom Ffizz alongside Richard Griffiths, about the joint-owners of a wine-business, which ran for two series between September 1987 and 29 August 1989.

 In 1989, Whitrow appeared in episode four of the BBC Two sketch show A Bit of Fry and Laurie (series one), playing an irate member of the audience who claimed that Stephen Fry and Hugh Laurie had stolen several of their sketches from him.

 Between 1990 and 1992, Whitrow appeared in the sitcom The New Statesman as Paddy O'Rourke, a Labour shadow minister who feigned an Irish accent when in public to attract the working-class vote.

 Whitrow was nominated for the BAFTA TV Award for Best Actor for his portrayal of Mr Bennet in the 1995 adaptation of Pride and Prejudice.

+In 2000 Whitrow performed as Maynard Keynes in 'Wooing in Absence', adapted by Patrick Garland from the letters of Maynard Keynes and Lydia Lopokova played by Natalia Makarova at Charleston Farmhouse then at Tate Britain.

-In the 2000 animated movie Chicken Run Whitrow voiced the character of Fowler, an old rooster who claims to have fought in World War II.
+Also in 2000 in the animated movie Chicken Run Whitrow voiced the character of Fowler, an old rooster who claims to have fought in World War II.

 In 2009 Whitrow starred in the comedy-drama Bomber, about an 83-year-old man returning to Germany with his wife and son for a long-planned journey of atonement, which won the Best Feature award at five different independent film festivals.

 His final film role was in 2017, as Sir Samuel Hoare in Darkest Hour, directed by Joe Wright, which was nominated for an Oscar for Best Picture at the 90th Academy Awards, and for Best Film at the 71st British Academy Film Awards.

 Whitrow's last work was two plays for BBC Radio 4, in which he played the late Poet Laureate Sir John Betjeman.
 Mr Betjeman's Class was his last completed work; he died during the recording of Mr Betjeman Regrets, with the voice work being completed by Robert Bathurst.
 Both plays were broadcast on BBC Radio 4 over Christmas 2017.

 Personal life

 Whitrow was married to Catherine Cook, with whom he had two children.
 He also had a son, Angus Imrie, with actress Celia Imrie.
+He has five grandchildren, 2 of them being Max Whitrow and Milo Whitrow, the sons of Tom Whitrow, the producer of This is MY House and Four in a Bed.

 Whitrow died from a brain haemorrhage in Wimbledon, London on 28 September 2017, aged 80.